Kensho Watanabe, conductor

 Gershwin: Rhapsody in Blue

-Brilliantly Bernstein: Beyond the Baton is curated in partnership with Nolan Williams, Jr. the Mann’s Festival Artistic Director CEO of NEWorks Productions, Collaborative Artistic Partner.
+Brilliantly Bernstein: Beyond the Baton is curated in partnership with Nolan Williams, Jr., the Mann's Festival Artistic Director and CEO of NEWorks Productions, Collaborative Artistic Partner (left).
+Darin Atwater, South Side, Symphonic Dances composer (right).
+Learn more about our fifth community festival here.

 Picnics are permitted for this performance as a part of the Mann's Summer Picnic Series, presented by Burke Brothers Landscaping Design.